deepthecoder/hashing/README.md

 # hashing
 Concept of Hashing- Here the basic concept of Hashing has been explained.
-The source code for the sae has been provided.
+The source code for the same has been provided.

 Here the condition for collision has been mentioned and has been taken care off by the method of linear probing.